open-telemetry/opentelemetry.io/content/en/blog/2022/why-and-how-ebay-pivoted-to-opentelemetry/index.md

 - [Rami El-Charif](https://www.linkedin.com/in/ramielcharif)

-We are extremely grateful to both the Elastic Beats community of the past and the present Open Telemetry community for supporting and working with us as we strive to build world-class Observability offerings for our eBay developer community.
+We are extremely grateful to both the Elastic Beats community of the past and the present OpenTelemetry community for supporting and working with us as we strive to build world-class Observability offerings for our eBay developer community.